oolumuyiwa/planner/doc/use-cases/add-course-time.md

 4. Upon the display of the add course page, the user enters class time

+5. The user adds a course name.

-5. The user saves the class time by pressing a button on add course page.
+6. The user saves the class time by pressing a button on add course page.

-6. The system checks that all other required information to have a valid course has been given.
+7. The system checks that all other required information to have a valid course has been given.

-7. The system updates the course schedule and makes the class time a recurring weekly event till specified end date of course.
+8. The system updates the course schedule and makes the class time a recurring weekly event till specified end date of course.